ktrns/scrnaseq/README.md

 ##### __`samples_to_drop`__

 Names of samples to drop after initial QC.
 This can be useful to remove technical controls (e.g. NC/negative control).
-The names of the samples correspond to the dataset names or - if a dataset contains multiple samples (smartseq2) - to the dataset name followed by the sample name separated by a dot.
+The names of the samples correspond to the dataset names or, if a dataset contains multiple samples (SmartSeq-2) to the dataset and sample name separated by a dot.

 ##### __`samples_min_cells`__